Manifest Artist Residency Award 2018/19

 - The presentation of an artist talk to the public at or near the conclusion of the Residency.

 * In 2012/13 one artist was awarded the Residency.
-In 2013/14, 2014/15, 2015/16, and 2016/17 two separate applicants received the award.
+Since then every year two separate applicants received the award.
 Applicants have the option to indicate on the application form whether or not they wish to be considered for an exclusive Residency award, or are open to the dual award.
 It is our belief, based on experience, that having two residents activates the experience and the overall value of the program far more than does having just one resident artist.
 So it is our recommendation that applicants remain open to having a neighbor colleague.
 In cases where there are two Residents, each will be provided their own private separate studio, but will share hallway access, basic storage access, and restroom.

 The program is open for application by any serious emerging or established artist, including recent graduates from college art programs.
 It will benefit Manifest's community by providing public exposure to the often unseen working space and practices of artists, serving to eliminate some boundaries to contemporary artmaking which currently may divide the everyday public from the fine visual arts.